 Stop MailArchiva service

-delete C:\ProgamData\MailArchiva\ROOT\logs\audit/index (Windows)
+delete C:ProgamDataMailArchivaROOTlogsaudit/index (Windows)

 rm /var/opt/mailarchiva/ROOT/logs/audit/index (Linux)

-Restart MailArchiva and reindex the audit log file in Configuration->Logs.
+Restart MailArchiva and reindex the audit log file in Configuration→Logs.

 The server may not start if either too much or too little heap space is allocated to MailArchiva.
-Refer to Heap Space Changed and Memory Settings for further information on adjusting heap space within acceptable limits.
+Refer to Heap Space Change and Memory Settings for further information on adjusting heap space within acceptable limits.

-It is possible that MailArchiva includes version of Tomcat that is expecting a newer version of its server.xml with a different structure.
+It is possible that MailArchiva includes a version of Tomcat that is expecting a newer version of its server.xml with a different structure.
 The installer preserves the old server.xml to protect against losing potential HTTP/S customizations.
-Assuming this is the case, the resolution as follows:
+Assuming this is the case, the resolution is as follows:

 Most likely your browser has cached pages.
 Press Shift + Refresh in your browser to reload the MailArchiva GUI and it should straighten out.

-MailArchiva doesn't have sufficient privileges to read/write to the volumeinfo file residing the root of the volume's store.
+MailArchiva doesn't have sufficient privileges to read/write to the volumeinfo file residing at the root of the volume's store.
 Refer to Windows Logon Account Changed above.